EU holds breath as US votes in feverish election

 "I've been talking to people on military bases in recent weeks and many of them are strongly evangelical," he said.

-"Officers have been unable to get the rank-and-file to wear masks, because they think coronavirus is a hoax or they are too tough to catch it," Baer said, in echoes of Trump's attitude to the pandemic.
+"Officers have been unable to get the rank-and-file to wear masks, because soldiers think coronavirus is a hoax or they are too tough to catch it," Baer added, in echoes of Trump's attitude to the pandemic.

 "We very much have a southern army," he said, referring to Trump's heartland in geographical terms.